garylirocks/quickrefs/azure-compute.markdown

 Drawbacks:

 - Execution time limits (5 ~ 10min)
-- Execution frequency (if need to be ran continously, may be cheaper to use a VM)
+- Execution frequency (if need to be run continuously, may be cheaper to use a VM)

 Triggers: